Metric, inertially aligned monocular state estimation via kinetodynamic priors: Methodology

 \subsection{Optimization: State Estimation and Scale Recovery}

-Visual odometry could be utilized to get the camera poses, denoted as $vo$.
-We relate these estimated trajectories to optimized trajectories, denoted as $opt$, using a 6-DoF transformation $\mathbf{T}_{vo}^{opt}$ and a scaling factor $\lambda$.
-The relationship is given by:
+Visual odometry (VO) provides unscaled camera trajectories.
+We relate these to the optimized metric trajectories via a rotation $\mathbf{R}_{vo}^{opt}$ and a scaling factor $s$.
+Since angular motion is scale-invariant, we define the scaling matrix $\mathbf{S}(s) = \text{diag}(s, s, s, 1, 1, 1)$.
+The visual acceleration constraint is thus: